 With so many organizations permanently shifting to remote work arrangements, cloud computing has seen a significant spike in demand.
 In many ways, the cloud is the perfect platform for this time of uncertainty.
 Capacity is easy to adjust, allowing organizations to scale their network infrastructure to meet their needs at any given moment.

-Keeping those clouds secure, however, is a different challenge executive are facing.
+Keeping those clouds secure, however, is a different challenge executives are facing.
 Public cloud computing services make an enticing target for cybercriminals looking to disrupt services or compromise data.
 And the rapid pace of change and lack of employee education may create some costly human errors.

 When organizations adopt cloud computing platforms, they often fail to put proper IT governance policies in place to ensure that those resources are being used in the most efficient and secure way.
 Since cloud resources are so easy to provision, employees and entire departments can set up virtual servers and storage that may go unused or abandoned entirely.
 These dormant assets may be segregated from other areas of the network or contain no data, but their existence can create a serious security threat if no one knows to account for them.
 Some of these assets may contain latent security risks due to improper configurations, and at the very least, they create another potential attack vector for hackers to exploit.
 The rapid shift to remote work has caused many companies to adopt cloud computing solutions without putting much thought into how they’re managed, which increases the likelihood that remote employees may inadvertently be creating security risks as they contribute to cloud sprawl.